-This healthy turkey vegetable soup is flavorful and comforting, made in one pot, and ready in 30 minutes.
+This healthy turkey vegetable soup is a flavorful and comforting one-pot meal that's ready in 30 minutes.
 It starts with ground turkey sautéed with shallots and garlic and then simmered in spiced tomato broth with a whole chopped cauliflower and a big bunch of kale.
 A great recipe for the weeknight dinner rotation.

 Sometimes my favorite recipes on the blog are the ones I didn't intend for the blog.
 This is one of those dishes.
 A flavorful, satisfying, veggie-packed dinner soup that makes you want to go back for seconds.
 A last minute, throw-everything-into-a-pot creation that was devoured happily and heartily by my husband Eddie and me, after which we both agreed ...this has to to go on the blog!